MULTIPLAYER-LABORATORY/piwik-sdk-wincpp/doc/Reference.md

 	``bool Flush ()``

 	Allows to send all pending requests to the server.
 This is called implicitly when closing the Piwik instance.

+	``int  RequestStatus (int rqst, int wait = 0);``

+	Allows to query the outcome of a tracking request based on the identifier provided by the tracking call.
+A positive integer indicates success while a negative one indicates failure.
+Zero will be returned while the status is still unknown, and a timeout in seconds can be provided to instruct the function to wait for a defined state if necessary.